BlueImp78/DKC3-Practice-Edition/README.md

 ## Known Issues

 - Bonuses can have incorrect sound effects/samples loaded in when entered from the menu.

+- Input display can change colors when transformed into an animal.
+(No practical fix for this)

 If you have trouble patching the game or found issues that are not listed here, contact me on discord (blueimp78).